close2code-palm/linpyboot/README.md

-Extension contains linux reboot syscall wrapped.
+Extension contains linux libc reboot wrapped.
 Is a part of **pylioff** library.